-Residents are under a continuous obligation, known as Courtesy Hours, to be considerate of other students.
+Residents are under a continuous (24/7) obligation, known as Courtesy Hours, to be considerate of other students regarding noise levels and comply with reasonable requests to lower noise volume.

 Quiet Hours in all residential spaces are from 9:00 pm - 9:00 am Sunday night through Friday morning, and 1:00 am - 10:00 am Friday night through Sunday morning.